akirjavainen/A-OK/README.md

 # A-OK AC114-01B remote control (RF 433.92MHz) for window shades and motorized projector screens
+A-OK protocol implementation for Arduino.
 Tested with AM25-1.2/30-MEL-P motors and AC202-02 radio receivers.

 https://www.a-okmotors.com/en/

-This is an incomplete implementation of the A-OK protocol for the Arduino.

 # How to use